-There are some circumstances in which a member of staff may be expected to share information about a child, for example when abuse is alleged or suspected.
+There are some circumstances in which an employee may be expected to share information about a child, for example when abuse is alleged or suspected.
 In such cases, individuals have a duty to pass information on without delay, but only to those with designated child protection responsibilities.

-If a member of staff is in any doubt about whether to share information or keep it confidential he or she should seek guidance from a senior member of staff or a Trustee.
+If an employee is in any doubt about whether to share information or keep it confidential, he or she should seek guidance from a senior employee or a Trustee.
 Any media or legal enquiries should be passed to a Trustee.
-The storing and processing of personal information about children is governed by the Data Protection Act 1998.
-Employers should provide clear advice to staff about their responsibilities under this legislation.
+The storing and processing of personal information about children is governed by the Data Protection Act 2018.
+Employers should provide clear advice to employees about their responsibilities under this legislation.